Skip to main content

 Observation

-I noticed the program reads input into a small fixed buffer and then calls system() with a separate buffer, which suggested the stack layout placed these two buffers adjacently and that overflowing the first could corrupt the second.
+The program reads input into a small fixed buffer, then calls system() with a separate one.
+If the stack puts those two next to each other, overflowing the first will corrupt the second.

 The program reads your input into a small fixed buffer (10 bytes) with an unbounded strcpy/gets-style copy.
 Immediately after it on the stack is a second buffer that the program passes to system().
 Because the copy is not length-bounded, your input overruns the first buffer and writes into the command buffer.